Home | Simulations

 As Featured In

-• handle the required instruments and consumables needed in the Lactate Dehydrogenase Assay experiment Successfully.
+• Successfully handle the required instruments and consumables needed in the lactate dehydrogenase test experiment.

-• Dilute the cells to a specific count suitable for seeding in the 96-well plate.
+• Dilute the cells to a specific count suitable for seeding in the 96-well plate through lactate dehydrogenase test.

 • Calculate the concentration of tested chemicals and prepare the calculated doses in the cell culture medium.

-• Aspirate the old medium and add the new medium containing the tested chemicals in the appropriate wells.
+• Aspirate the old medium and add the new medium containing the tested chemicals in the appropriate wells through lactate dehydrogenase test.

 • Add the LDH assay substrate solution to cells and read the results using the microplate reader after incubation of cells.